Skip to content

 Name of the vertex

 List of field names (str), Field objects, or dicts.
-Will be normalized to Field objects internally in post_init.
-After initialization, this is always list[Field] (type checker sees this).
+Will be normalized to Field objects by the validator.

 indexes list[Index]